Applying for Estonian passport and ID card

 • Filled additional form and

-• Apostilled and translated (Estonian, English or Russian) or multilingual Czech birth certificate together with the written and signed confirmation of the other parent’s consent.
+• Multilingual birth certificate together with the written and signed confirmation of the other parent’s consent.

 ATTENTION!